Smile: Dimples

 Cheek dimples are formed secondary to a bifid zygomaticus major muscle, whose fascial strands insert into the dermis and cause a dermal tethering effect.
 Dimples are genetically inherited and are a dominant trait.
 Having bilateral dimples (dimples in both cheeks) is the most common form of cheek dimples.
 A rarer form is the single dimple, which occurs on one side of the face only.

 This bifid variation of the muscle originates as a single structure from the zygomatic bone.
 As it travels anteriorly, it then divides with a superior bundle that inserts in the typical position above the corner of the mouth.
 An inferior bundle inserts below the corner of the mouth.
 Dimples are analogous and how they form in cheeks varies from person to person.
 The shape of a person's face can affect the look and form as well: leptoprosopic (long and narrow) faces have long and narrow dimples, and eryprosopic (short and broad) faces have short, circular dimples.
 People with a mesoprosopic face are more likely to have dimples in their cheeks than any other face shape.

 Duchenne smile

 A Duchenne smile engages the muscles around the mouth and eyes.

 While conducting research on the physiology of facial expressions in the mid-19th century, French neurologist Guillaume Duchenne identified two distinct types of smiles.
 A Duchenne smile involves contraction of both the zygomatic major muscle (which raises the corners of the mouth) and the orbicularis oculi muscle (which raises the cheeks and forms crow's feet around the eyes).
 The Duchenne smile has been described as "smizing", as in "smiling with the eyes".
-An exaggerated Duchenne smile is sometimes associated with lying.